SC-SpaceTech/.github/README.md

 # SpaceTech
--> SpaceTech is a company in the SwitchCraft server.
--> -> To get all of SpaceTech's Employees, run \\spacetech employees
+-> SpaceTech is a company in the SwitchCraft server.\n -> -> To get all of SpaceTech's Employees, run \\spacetech employees